Sexual orientation

 LGBTQ+ people come from diverse backgrounds with very different life experiences.
 However, we live in a society which generally assumes that everyone is "straight".
 This can make some LGBTQ+ people feel excluded.
 It is important to listen to how people describe their own identity, gender, partners and relationships and reflect their choice of language.
 We should avoid making assumptions about a person’s sexual orientation or the gender of their partner - use gender neutral terms and the pronoun "they".

-Homophobic, biphobic or transphobic abuse, harassment or bullying (such as name calling, derogatory jokes, intrusive questions, etc) are serious disciplinary offences and will be dealt with under the policy and procedure on harassment and bullying.
+Homophobic, biphobic or transphobic abuse, harassment or bullying (such as name calling, derogatory jokes, intrusive questions, etc) are serious disciplinary offences and will be dealt with under the Anti-Harassment and Discrimination Policy.
 Such behaviour can take the form of name calling, derogatory jokes, intrusive questions, “outing” etc. More specifically, biphobic abuse can include saying a bisexual person is untrustworthy, indecisive or 'greedy'.
 Using the wrong name or pronoun in relation to a transgender person or persistently referring to their gender identity history are forms of transphobic abuse.

-The policy and procedure on harassment and bullying provides information about advice and support for staff and students.
+Our Anti-Harassment and Discrimination Policy and Anti-Harassment Hub provides information about advice and support for staff and students.

-Oxford Brookes is proud to have joined the Stonewall Diversity Champions’ Programme.
+Oxford Brookes is proud to be a member of the Stonewall Proud Employers Programme.
 Stonewall is the campaigning organisation for equality for lesbian, gay, bisexual and transgender people.

-The University has established an LGBTQ+ Staff Forum to support staff in their working lives and to promote awareness of issues related to sexual orientation and gender identity in the workplace.
-For further information, contact Jayne Stuart (ext.
-5439) or email lgbtqplus@brookes.ac.uk.
+The University has established an LGBTQ+ Staff Network to support staff in their working lives and to promote awareness of issues related to sexual orientation and gender identity in the workplace.
+For further information contact lgbtqplus@brookes.ac.uk.